Table of Contents

 Augmented reality enables customers to visualize a piece of jewelry without the product actually being there.
-Notable luxury giants Tiffany & Co. & Blue Nile have introduced augmented reality to their customers’ retail shopping experience by through their own mobile phone application, powered by Tryon Guru.
+Notable luxury giants Tiffany & Co. & Blue Nile have introduced augmented reality to their customers’ retail shopping experience through their own mobile phone application, powered by Tryon Guru.

 The technology allows for greater engagement through push notifications, in-app deals and the monitoring of customer behaviors.
 The augmented reality retail experience will continue to progress as well as mobile technology in general.